curioussoulscafe/curious-souls-cafe/README.md

 * **Join a Live Discussion**: During special events, a prominent "Live Discussion" button will appear on the main page, giving you access to real-time questions curated for that event.

+## 💡 Tips for Using the App

+Here are some helpful tips to enhance your Curious Souls Café experience:

+1. **Return to Main Page:** Clicking the round **Curious Souls Café icon** at the top of any topic page will take you back to the main topic selection page.
+This has the same effect as clicking the "Leave Page" button at the bottom.

+2. **Single Random Question for Punishments:** For participants who land on a punishment (e.g., via specific dice colors used by our facilitators) which requires them to randomly choose a question and answer it:

+   * Set the **"No. of questions to pick"** field to `1` (instead of the default value, e.g., `3`).

+   * Then, have the participant tap **"Generate Questions!"** so that only one random question is displayed.

+3. **Highlight Chosen Questions:** Always **highlight the question that is chosen** by tapping or clicking it.
+This makes it easier for other participants to focus on the active question, preventing confusion when multiple questions are displayed on the app at the same time.

+4. **Quick Scroll to Top:** The **"Top" button** located at the bottom-right corner of any topic page can be used to quickly scroll back to the top of the screen.
+This is especially useful if you've scrolled far down and need to quickly access controls or re-read the topic title.

+5. **Advanced Search & Clear:**

+   * Searching with **nothing inputted in the search field** will display all questions in the current deck.
+Be mindful that this could quickly fill up the screen.

+   * For more advanced searching, you can use your web browser's built-in "Find" functionality (usually accessed by `Ctrl+F` or `Cmd+F`).

+   * In case the screen becomes too crowded after a search, simply tap the **"Top" button** and then click the **"Search" button** again (or "Clear Search") to clear the search results and tidy up the display.

 ## 🎲 A Fun Little Secret!

 Did you know there's a little Easter egg in the Curious Souls Café web app?
 The colors of the virtual question cards (when you highlight a question or a saved one by a click/tap) aren't just random!
 They're designed to subtly match the fun [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our event facilitators to make those in-person discussions even more engaging.
 It's a small nod to bring a bit of that real-world fun into your digital experience!